DHTMLX/docs-richtext/docs/guides/working_with_richtext.md

 #### Characters

-To return the count of characters typed into the editor, use the `chars` property:
+To return the count of characters typed into the editor, use the `chars` property of the `getStats()` method:

 ~~~js
 var chars = richtext.getStats().chars;